wboyz/javascript/README.md

   <a name="es6-rest"></a>
   - [7.6](#7.6) <a name='7.6'></a> Never use `arguments`, opt to use rest syntax `...` instead.

-  > Why? `...` is explicit about which arguments you want pulled.
+  > Miért? `...` is explicit about which arguments you want pulled.
 Plus rest arguments are a real Array and not Array-like like `arguments`.

     ```javascript
     // rossz